Die hard climate sceptic campaign brings victory to Thierry Baudet

 Forum for Democracy was established in September 2016, and at the start was neutral about climate change.
 But there were good contacts with our groups, and Baudet saw how important the theme was.
 So he took half a year to thouroughly study the climate change topic, and then he decided that it should become the main focus of the party for the elections.

 That was a daring move, and after his first real climate skeptical “coming out” he lost some seats in the polls.
 But after a few weeks he started an astonishing rise in the polls, with the incredible result of becoming the largest party in the regional elections, just two years after entering politics.
-Never in history a party came out of nothing, and became the largest one in the elections.
-I consider it as a sign on the wall, that this victory came about as the direct result of a climate sceptic campaign.
+Never in history a party came out of nothing, and became the largest one in the elections so soon.

 Pollers have determined that Forum for Democracy would score 26 seats (of 150) in parliament if there were elections right now.
 So you see that being the largest party does not mean at all that you are in charge in The Netherlands.
 But together with the other sceptic party PVV they have 24,3% of the votes.